do-jonathan4/lfz-m1/exercises/javascript-events-1/README.md

 ### Before You Begin

 Be sure to check out a new branch for this exercise and make a directory for it.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What are some of the drawbacks of HTML Event Handler Attributes?
+1. Why is the Window.event property useful for finding an element which was interacted with?
+1. Why is the Window.event property to be avoided in new code?

 ### Exercise